TeCoEd/minecraft-photobooth/worksheet.md

 2. Walk into your Photo booth

-You will note that the if statement checks if `x` value is greater than or equal to 10.5, this is ensure that it picks up the block as it could have a value of 10.6
+You will note that the `if` statement checks if `x` value is greater than or equal to 10.5, this is ensure that it picks up the block as it could have a value of 10.6.
 Remember to replace the `x`, `y` and `z` values with the values from your Photo booth.

 ## Putting it all together Part 1